 The Full Story

 People celebrate holidays in many different ways: traveling to visit family; hosting family and friends at home; decorating; and exchanging gifts.
-Here's a list of previous Poison Post articles about holiday poison prevention.
+The list below, in the For More Information section, provides a list of previous Poison Post articles about holiday poison prevention.
 Click the links to articles that will help you and your family enjoy the holidays safely.

-Remember that Poison Control's phones are answered around the clock, every day of the year.
-Call 1-800-222-1222 if someone may have gotten into a poison.
-Poison Control will help if someone swallows a poison, breathes it in, or gets it in the eyes or on the skin.
+Remember that Poison Control is available around the clock, every day of the year.
+If someone may have gotten into a poison, use the webPOISONCONTROL® tool, developed by Poison control experts, for guidance online, or call 1-800-222-1222.
+Both options can provide guidance if someone swallows a poison, breathes it in, or gets it in the eyes or on the skin.
 It's OK to call if you just have a question about poisons.
 Poison specialists are nurses and pharmacists with special training in treating poisoning – and they will answer your call, 365 days a year.
+The webPOISONCONTROL tool is availble 24/7, too, for those who prefer to get their information online.

 Take Home Message: